-Willamette’s Senior Associate Director of Admission Sue Corner cautions that many students simply select someone based on a subject they’re most passionate about, like music or art, but it’s important they also include at least one reference from a core subject teacher, such as math, English, history, science or foreign language.
+Willamette’s Dean of Admission Sue Corner cautions that many students simply select someone based on a subject they’re most passionate about, like music or art, but it’s important they also include at least one reference from a core subject teacher, such as math, English, history, science or foreign language.

 “Often, those non-core classes don’t require the same level of rigor or academic expectation as core subjects, and through those letters we’re really trying to gauge an additional sense of the student’s academic preparation,” she said.

 Some circumstances, however, support using a non-core reference.
 If you want to major in exercise science, and you were inspired to do that because of high school health classes, a health teacher is a fine source, said Corner.
 And while that letter is not the only one you should submit, don’t go overboard and send 10 letters, either.

 Flooding admission officers with paperwork doesn’t guarantee you’ll be noticed.
 In fact, it may have the opposite effect and weaken your application, said Corner.

 “A couple of really well-chosen letters from an upper division teacher — not someone who only had you as a freshman — is the way to go,” she said.